azat-co/practicalnode/chapter5/chapter5.md

 # Main Mongoskin Methods

 Mongoskin provides a better API than the native MongoDB driver.
 To illustrate this, compare this code with the example written using native MongoDB driver for Node.js.
-As always, to install a module, run NPM with install—for example,`$ npm install mongoskin@0.6.1`.
+As always, to install a module, run npm with install—for example,`$ npm install mongoskin@0.6.1`.

 The connection to the database is a bit easier:
 ```javascript